ProfessionalLinuxUsersGroup/psc/src/u10ws.md

 ---

-- Capture from this week lesson or recording
+- Capture terms and definitions from this week's lesson or recording

 ## Digging Deeper